 It’s a crime to harass or try to force your tenants out of a property without following correct procedures.
-Your tenants might have the right to claim damages through the court if you don’t follow the rules.
+Your tenants might have the right to claim damages through the court if you do not follow the rules.

 What is harassment?

-Harassment can be anything you do or don’t do that makes your tenants feel unsafe in your property or forces them to leave.
+Harassment can be anything you do or do not do that makes your tenants feel unsafe in your property or forces them to leave.